zzz2002/Certbot_TLSAgen_Hook/README.md

 # Certbot TLSA Generator

-This bash script was created to generate and automatically add and delete TLSA records.
+I wrote this bash script to automate the process of generating and updating the TLSA records in my DNS (Bind9).
 It started out to be a “simple” wrapper to Viktor Dukhovni's tlsagen script.

 It can be run two way
 1) as a Letsencrypt (certbot) renew-hook.